Research and informational content only. Not medical advice. Many peptides discussed on this site are not approved for human use.

 Plain English

-Epitalon is a very short synthetic peptide — just four amino acids long — developed in the 1990s by Russian researchers looking for the active component inside a bovine pineal gland extract (Epithalamin) that appeared to have life-extending effects in animals.
-The pineal gland produces melatonin, which regulates sleep, and the researchers also found Epitalon could influence telomerase — an enzyme that affects the protective caps on chromosomes (telomeres) that shorten as cells divide.
-Epitalon is sold in research markets as a lyophilized powder and is not approved as a drug or supplement by any major regulatory authority.
-Two important caveats dominate this profile: (1) essentially all human data comes from Khavinson's St. Petersburg research group, with no independent replication until a single British cell-line study in 2025; and (2) the striking mortality-reduction numbers often cited for Epitalon come from a cohort study that used Epithalamin — the complex bovine extract — not pure synthetic Epitalon.
+Epitalon is a very short synthetic peptide, just four amino acids long, developed in the 1990s by Russian researchers looking for the active component inside a bovine pineal gland extract (Epithalamin) that appeared to have life-extending effects in animals.
+The pineal gland produces melatonin, which regulates sleep, and the researchers also found Epitalon could influence telomerase, an enzyme that affects the protective caps on chromosomes (telomeres) that shorten as cells divide.
+Epitalon is sold in research markets as a lyophilized powder for research use only.
+Two important caveats dominate this profile: (1) essentially all experimental data comes from Khavinson's St. Petersburg research group, with no independent replication until a single British cell-line study in 2025; and (2) the striking mortality-reduction numbers often cited for Epitalon come from cohort work that used Epithalamin, the complex bovine extract, not pure synthetic Epitalon.
 They're not the same compound.

 Technical

 Epitalon (Ala-Glu-Asp-Gly; C14H22N4O9; MW 390.35 g/mol; CAS 307297-39-8; PubChem CID 219042) is a synthetic tetrapeptide classified as a Khavinson-family bioregulator peptide.
-Proposed mechanisms include: (1) upregulation of hTERT (human telomerase reverse transcriptase) gene expression, increasing telomerase enzymatic activity and extending telomere length in normal somatic cells; (2) in cancer cell lines specifically, telomere extension via the alternative lengthening of telomeres (ALT) pathway — a homologous-recombination-based telomerase-independent mechanism (Al-Dulaimi 2025); (3) preferential binding to methylated cytosine and to linker histone H1.3 and H1.6 subtypes, suggesting epigenetic regulation via chromatin structure; (4) stimulation of pineal melatonin synthesis in subjects with low baseline melatonin, likely via an incompletely characterized intracellular signalling pathway involving AANAT transcription.
-In vitro and animal data are substantial relative to most novel peptides, but independent international replication remained essentially absent until 2025, and no randomized controlled human trial has been conducted.
-Tetrapeptides are typically degraded by serum peptidases within minutes; no human pharmacokinetic study has published absorption, distribution, metabolism, excretion, half-life, or tissue penetration for systemically administered Epitalon.
-Whether the in vitro findings translate to physiologically meaningful concentrations at human cell nuclei is unknown.
+Proposed mechanisms include: (1) upregulation of hTERT (human telomerase reverse transcriptase) gene expression, increasing telomerase enzymatic activity and extending telomere length in normal somatic cells; (2) in cancer cell lines specifically, telomere extension via the alternative lengthening of telomeres (ALT) pathway, a homologous-recombination-based telomerase-independent mechanism (Al-Dulaimi 2025); (3) preferential binding to methylated cytosine and to linker histone H1.3 and H1.6 subtypes, suggesting epigenetic regulation via chromatin structure; (4) stimulation of pineal melatonin synthesis in models with low baseline melatonin, likely via an incompletely characterized intracellular signalling pathway involving AANAT transcription.
+In vitro and animal data are substantial relative to most novel peptides, but independent international replication remained essentially absent until 2025, and evidence is limited to animal and in vitro studies.
+Tetrapeptides are typically degraded by serum peptidases within minutes; no pharmacokinetic study has published absorption, distribution, metabolism, excretion, half-life, or tissue penetration for systemically administered Epitalon in any model.
+Whether the in vitro findings translate to physiologically meaningful concentrations at cell nuclei in vivo is unknown.

 Mechanism of action